awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-resharding-online.md

     --apply-immediately
 ```

-For more information, see [modify\-replication\-group\-shard\-configuration](https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-replication-group-shard-configuration.html) in the AWS CLI documentation\.

 ### Online Shard Rebalancing \(ElastiCache API\)<a name="redis-cluster-resharding-online-rebalance-api"></a>

 You can use the ElastiCache API to reconfigure the shards in your Redis \(cluster mode enabled\) cluster online by using the `ModifyReplicationGroupShardConfiguration` operation\.